zhiyu7/zhiyu7.github.io/_pages/openings.md

   <li>First-authored publication(s) demonstrating scientific rigor and creativity.</li>
 </ul>

 <p><strong>Please Note:</strong> A background in biology or prior experience with omics data is not a requirement.
-As the field evolves rapidly, we welcome candidates with relevant but non-overlapping skill sets who are eager to adapt and learn, so we can grow together.</p>
+As the field evolves rapidly, we welcome candidates with relevant but non-overlapping skill sets who are willing to adapt and learn, so we can grow together.</p>

 <p><strong>What We Offer:</strong></p>
 <ul>